 Cinnamon comes from the bark of plants from the genus Cinnamomum.
 It is usually labeled Sri Lanka or Ceylon and is considered "true cinnamon."
 The most common -- and least expensive -- cassia cinnamon comes from related species.
 This is the cinnamon most of us use in cooking.
 It's usually labeled Saigon, Vietnamese, or Korintje.

 Cinnamon sugar is available commercially, but it is super easy to make at home, and much cheaper.
-I sprinkle cinnamon sugar over a pie crust or cobbler before baking, and I always have it on hand to sprinkle over a whipped cream garnish or yogurt.
+Sprinkle cinnamon sugar over a pie crust or cobbler before baking, or sprinkle it over a whipped cream garnish, your morning cereal, or yogurt.
 Toss some with chopped pecans or walnuts to top a coffee cake, quick bread, or muffins.
-And it is amazing on buttered toast!
+And cinnamon sugar is amazing on buttered toast!

 - 1/2 cup granulated sugar

 Combine the sugar and cinnamon in a small bowl and blend thoroughly.
-Pour it into a small canning jar with a screw top or another small container.
+Pour it into a small canning jar with a screw top or another small container or zip-close food storage bag.

 Tips and Variations